ryanczm/Analytic-Musings/_posts/2024-09-02-types-of-modelling.md

 Is it possible to blend or combine discretionary views in statistical modelling in a sensible fashion?
 Perhaps.
 One could, get a discretionary analyst to create a feature representing his view of some event as a numerical scale (e.g 1-10), then incorporate it into a statistical model.

 In a regression, for example, this would let us quantify the impact in terms of the beta of the feature, as well as the correlation to other features.
 But of course, by definition, a discretionary view is something that is difficult to quantify, hence discretionary, so the scale would be inherently imprecise.
 But that's about the best way I could see it being done.

+# The Spectrum of Modelling

+It's important to remember that all these tpyes of modelling can take place across a spectrum of time horizons - but the speed of execution is constrained by the medium it is done in - a human vs a computer.

+ Statistical Examples

+* A HFT firm doing market making at nanosecond speed based on fair value.
+* An intraday systematic trading firm doing MFT trading.
+* A quant equity firm doing daily stat arb portfolio rebalancing.
+* A long term trend following CTA following a quarterly trend and sizing up their position as the trend signal increases.
+* A pharmaceutical researcher doing an RCT to investigate the potential of a drug.
+* A social scientist doing a longitudinal study over several years.

+Discretionary Examples

+* An intraday/real time power trader making quick decisions at the desk based on the latest status updates on the grid.
+* A day trader looking at a chart pattern and manually placeing a trade.
+* A football manager looking to make subsstitution/tactical change.
+* A commodity forward curve trader assessing the latest news on his S/D model and calling a movement in the curve.
+* A physical trader opting to execute an arbitrage that could involve months of storage & transportation.
+* A podshop LS equity manager rebalancing his portfolio to take into account his view.
+* A shipowner deciding to timecharter out his vessel for the next decade.
+* A private equity firm buying out a company's assets with leverage.

+Numerical Examples

+* A weather model on the ECMWF supercomputer crunching out linear algebra/differential equation solvers to produce a weather forecast across a grid.
+* A deep learning model at a HFT firm doing inference at lightning speed.
+* A physical trader adjusting his SD balance and tallying up the numbers.
+* An engineer/physicist looking at his numerical simulation of some phenomonon he is studying.
+* A power trading shop running an LP solver to generate a fair value day ahead power price forward curve.